-The scope of this agreement is to stipulate the terms and conditions under which Experimenters can make use of the WISHFUL facilities for Experimental validation of their wireless solution(s).
-The WISHFUL facilities and supported software platforms for radio and network control as a whole are further referred to as the Platform.
-The Experimentation activity that is performed by the experimenter is further referred to as the Experiment.
+The scope of this Agreement is to stipulate the terms and conditions under which Experimenters can make use of the WiSHFUL facilities for experimental validation of their wireless solution(s).
+The WiSHFUL facilities and supported software platforms for radio and network control as a whole are further referred to as the Platform.
+The experimentation activity that is performed by the Experimenter is further referred to as "the Experiment".

-In addition to offering its Experimental facilities and software platforms, the Project also provides the essential training and support to the experimenter in order to enable them to successfully execute their Experiment.
-The specific members of the WISHFUL consortium and its personnel that provide the facilities and software platforms and give support to the experimenters for executing their Experiment are further referred to as Providers.
+In addition to offering the WiSHFUL facilities and software platforms, the Project also provides essential training and support to the Experimenter in order to enable the Experimenter to successfully execute its Experiment.
+The specific members of the WiSHFUL consortium and its personnel that provide the WiSHFUL facilities and software platforms and give support to the Experimenter for executing its Experiment are further referred to as "Providers".

-Details of the Experiment can be found in the application form submitted by the experimenters for the first WISHFUL Open Call.
-The Experiment has been selected for support by the Project as a result of an evaluation process that is approved by the EC.
+Details of the Experiment entitled [TO BE COMPLETED] can be found in the application form submitted by the Experimenter for the fifth WiSHFUL Open Call.
+The Experiment has been selected for support by the Project as a result of an evaluation process that is approved by the European Commission.

-The specific content of the Experiment, the specific WISHFUL facilities and software platforms used, the Providers involved in the Experiment and the related budget and financial support granted by the Project are further defined in the Experimenter's proposal as approved by the Project.
+The specific content of the Experiment, the specific WiSHFUL facilities and software platforms used and the Providers involved in the Experiment are further defined in the Experimenter's proposal as approved by the Project.